theSoberSobber/Chef/README.md

 # Chef 👨‍🍳
-- Chef is a Beginner Friendly PM and offers a much smarter 🔎 and cuter 😳 approach to everything.
+- Chef is a Beginner Friendly Package Manager and offers a much smarter 🔎 and cuter 😳 approach to everything.
 - Chef is still well under development, and if you would like to contribute please see the issue tab.

 ---